30–45 pounds. 4–5 ft. long (including tail).

 Daily activity: They’re usually nocturnal, especially during hot weather.
 Coyotes may be active throughout the day when they’re rearing their pups, and in areas where they’re left alone by people.
 In suburban areas, coyotes may alter their activity patterns, especially if there are daytime food sources available, such as dog food that’s left outdoors.

-In Pennsylvania, coyotes can be found in many different types of habitats as they are capable of adapting to many areas.
+Within New Hampshire, coyotes can be found in many different types of habitats as they are capable of adapting to many areas.

 Coyotes prefer forested areas, shrubby fields, and marshy areas but are highly adaptable and will live in areas with a lot of people.
 They can be found in parks, beach fronts, suburban areas, and office parks

 Home ranges covers 5–25 square miles.
 Coyotes will scent-mark their territory.
 Home ranges may overlap with other coyote groups, especially when they’re not raising their pups.